DePayFi/web3-wordpress/wp-content/plugins/depay-donations/readme.txt

 == Description ==

+Better Text!.
 Accept Web3 Donations with DePay directly into your crypto wallet.

 A WordPress donation plugin allowing you to receive cryptocurrency donations directly into your wallet.